betimer/note/webrtc/journey.md

-# Journey to build the WebRTC cross browser video call (Specially Chrome + Safari)
+# Journey to build the WebRTC cross-browser video call (Specially Chrome + Safari)

 ## Prepare framework and tools

-signalling framework: rtcio, quickconnect
+signalling framework: rtcio, rtc-quickconnect

 messaging method: socket.io

-WebRTC helper: adapter.js (adapter is very useful to deal with multiple browser in terms of WebRTC, and it is still being actively maintained)
+WebRTC helper: adapter.js (adapter is very useful to deal with multiple browsers in terms of WebRTC, and it is still being actively maintained)

 ## Capture user media stream

 I know there are a lot of libraries dealing with `getUserMedia()` in different browsers, such as [getScreenMedia](https://www.npmjs.com/package/getscreenmedia).

-Fortunately, with new standard of WebRTC you just need the same method: `navigator.mediaDevices.getUserMedia()`
+Fortunately, with the new standard of WebRTC you just need the same method: `navigator.mediaDevices.getUserMedia()`

 ```js
 navigator.mediaDevices